zhongweixie/zhongweixie.github.io/_pages/about.md

 # 💬 Miscellaneous
 - I maintain pictures on Instagram.
 Check them out.
-- I enjoy Badminton🥍 Hiking 🚶‍♀️ Football ⚽️
+- I enjoy Badminton🥍 Hiking 🚶‍♀️ Football ⚽️ in my free time.
 - I am a fan of TV show 📺!
 I like Friends, Game of Thrones, Shameless and a lot more...